 - South Carolina

 In most of these states, CBD oil is legal for purchase in pharmacies or local dispensaries.
 However, you may require a doctor’s prescription in some cases.
-In Georgia and Virginia, you can use CBD oil with a maximum THC of 5% with a doctor’s recommendation.
+In Georgia, you can use CBD oil with a maximum THC of 5% with a doctor’s recommendation.

-In Texas, the CBD oil can’t contain more than 0.5% THC, while the limit is 0.9% in Tennessee and South Carolina and 3% in Iowa.
-You can technically get CBD oil in Idaho and Kansas, but it can’t contain a trace of THC.
+CBD oil can’t contain more than 1% THC in Texasand must have at least 10% CBD.
+The THC limit is 0.9% in Tennessee and South Carolina and 3% in Iowa.
+You can technically get CBD oil in Idaho and Kansas.
+However, the maximum THC limit in Iowa is 0.1%, and CBD can’t contain a trace of THC in Kansas.
 Nebraska is one of the few standouts in that it technically doesn’t even permit the use of cannabidiol.

 In the vast majority of states, cannabis is decriminalized.
 This means you won’t go to jail for possessing a small amount.
 Instead, it is generally considered a civil infraction.
 You receive a fine, but the charge doesn’t go on your criminal record.